PRINCIPLES OF ACTION 1

 Our advocacy is twofold:

-• at project level, to enable the integration of effective interventions into public policies and to carry out advocacy actions with our partners in favour of users’ right to health;
+- At project level: to enable the integration of effective interventions into public policies and to carry out advocacy interventions with our partners to promote users’ right to health;

 0

-PROJECTS AND TECHNICAL ASSISTANCE IN 14 COUNTRIES IN 2024
+PROJECTS AND TECHNICAL ASSISTANCES IN 14 COUNTRIES IN 2024

 0